agrawal-sandesh/Full-stack/README.md

 5. MongoDB
 6. Node and Express jS.

-As of now, I am soon going to update Express JS
+As of now, I am soon going to update React JS